Ether-YiTseWu/Signals-and-Systems-Experiment/README.md

 # Signals-and-Systems-Experiment
 ## Overview
 A NTOU-EE Course.
-According to the course progress, use MATLAB to design some programs relating to the knowledge of signals and system, including convolution, fourier transform and sampling theorem.
+According to the course progress, use MATLAB to practice some programs relating to the knowledge of signals and system, including convolution, fourier transform and sampling theorem.
 >

 ## Mind map